 |Encoding with "H264 Single Bitrate 1080p" preset takes approximately 3 minutes.

 Encoding with "H264 Multiple Bitrate 1080p" preset takes approximately 8 minutes.

-- For the Audio Analysis and Video Analysis jobs that are triggered by Media Services v3 or Video Indexer, S3 unit type is highly recommended.
+- For Audio Analysis and Video Analysis jobs that are triggered by Media Services v3 or Video Indexer, provisioning the account with ten S3 units is highly recommended.
+If you need more than 10 S3 MRUs, open a support ticket using the Azure portal.

-- If using the shared pool, that is, without any reserved units, then your encode tasks have the same performance as with S1 RUs.
-However, there is no upper bound to the time your Tasks can spend in queued state, and at any given time, at most only one Task will be running.
+- For encoding tasks that don't have MRUs, there is no upper bound to the time your tasks can spend in queued state, and at most only one task will be running at a time.